Overview

 Users (read more here). - Request/output sanitization and manipulation with Lua scripts and Envoy ExtProc compatible interfaces (read more here) to build you ad-hoc rate limiting, semantic caching, guardrails and DLP logic.

-- OpenTelemetry-native, identity-based, L7 aware visibility and auditing.
+- OpenTelemetry-native, identity-based, L7 aware visibility and auditing that captures requests and responses including serialized JSON body content.

 - GitOps-friendly declarative, programmable management (read more here).